TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 import { logRecord, traceEnd, traceStart } from '@triplyetl/etl/debug'
 ```

+### Enhanced

-### [Enhanced] Better error messages when things go wrong
+1\.
+Better error messages when things go wrong

 This release introduces a new approach for communicating errors back to the user.
 When TriplyETL functionality detects an error condition, a unified 'trace middleware' is now used to retrieve information from the environment in which the error occurred.
 This information is then printed to the error output stream for communication with the user.

 ### Bug fixes

-The following bug fixes are included in this release:

-- Incorrect behavior of the [_switch() control function](/triply-etl/control#switch-between-different-cases-_switch).
+1\.
+Incorrect behavior of the [_switch() control function](../control#switch-between-different-cases-_switch).

-- The [fromOai() extractor](/triply-etl/extract/formats#extractor-fromoai) now communicates clearer when the accessed OAI-PMH endpoint encounters any issues.
+2\.
+The [fromOai() extractor](../extract/formats#extractor-fromoai) now communicates clearer when the accessed OAI-PMH endpoint encounters any issues.

-- When a key with a NULL value was accessed, the name of the key is now included in the error message.
+3\.
+When a key with a NULL value was accessed, the name of the key is now included in the error message.